ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 [Redshift](https://aws.amazon.com/redshift/) - data warehouse service that is very cheap and quite functional; the fastest [growing group at AWS](http://www.theregister.co.uk/2015/04/15/amazon_redshift_big_growth/)

-## Storage Gateway
-There are three types of storage gateways:

-1. Gateway Stored Volumes - The entire dataset is stored onsite and async'd backed to S3

-2. Gateway Cached Volumes - The entire dataset is stored on S3 and frequently access materials are cached onsite.

-3. Gateway Virtual Tape Library - Offsite backup gateway to backup stuff offsite directly.

 # S3
 S3 is an object, as in file, based storage and is a key-value based - the key is the file name and the data in the file which is the value in addition to other data like the Version ID, access control information and metadata.
 S3 offers *Read after Write* consistency for `PUTS` but **only** *Eventual* consistency for update `PUTS` or `DELETES`.